-Cape Sparrows are small, boldly patterned birds that are sexually dimorphic; in other words, males and females look different to one another.
+The Cape Sparrow is a small, boldly patterned bird which is sexually dimorphic; in other words, males and females look different to one another.
 The key differences are in their heads: males have black heads with a broad white ‘c’ shape running from the eyes to the throat, and in females, the head is grey, and the white ‘c’ less distinct.

 Though facial colouration and pattern separate the two, both male and female sparrows have pale grey bellies, dark blackish bills, and a rich chestnut-brown rump and wings.